Akhila-06/SolarTrackingSystem-AWS-IOTCore/README.md

 Arduino Uno R4 WiFi collects analog readings:

 LDR1 and LDR2 measure light intensity.
+(Which are taken in multiple ways directly under sunlight, with mobile flashlight, fire , in dimlight)

 The solar panel provides voltage levels.